Evin prison fire: Gun shots and sirens heard at notorious detention centre

 They first erupted last month when anger over the death in police custody of 22-year-old Kurdish Iranian Mahsa Amini boiled over.
 Officials say she died from an underlying health condition, but her family say she died after being beaten by morality police.

+Hundreds of those detained during the protests have reportedly been sent to Evin.

+Anti-government monitoring group 1500tasvir posted videos of the fire online, in one of which chants of "death to the dictator" - one of the main slogans of the anti-government protest movement - could be heard in the background.

-It is unclear what was the cause of the fire at Evin prison, but there are further reports that special forces have been deployed to the area.
-Firefighters are at the scene, according to state media.
+However, the cause of the blaze at the prison on the outskirts of the capital Tehran, is unclear.
+Firefighters are at the scene, according to state media, while there are reports that special forces have been deployed to the area.

+Official news agency IRNA also said the unrest which led to the fire was over and quoted an unnamed official as saying that the unrest occurred in a section of the prison holding "thugs", appearing to suggest that political prisoners were not involved.

 A witness told Reuters news agency that "families of prisoners have gathered in front of the main door".